SpongeBob SquarePants season 8: Ratings

-During its peak years in early 2000, SpongeBob SquarePants received enormous ratings and number of viewers.
-By 2012, it was reported that the series' ratings were declining.
-The average number of viewers aged 2 to 11 watching SpongeBob at any given time dropped 29% in the first quarter from a year earlier, according to Nielsen.
-Wall Street Journal business writer John Jannarone suggested that the age of the series and oversaturation of the show might be contributing to the decline of the series' ratings, and might also be directly responsible for the decline in Nickelodeon's overall ratings.
-Media analyst Todd Juenger, directly attributes the decline in Nickelodeon's ratings to the availability of streaming video content on services like Netflix, a provider of on-demand Internet streaming media.
-Philippe Dauman, the president and CEO of Viacom, contradicted the notion saying he did not think "the limited amount of Nick library content on Netflix [...] has had a significant impact".
-A Nickelodeon spokesman says SpongeBob is performing consistently well and remains as the number one rated animated series in all of children's television.
-He added "there is nothing that we have seen that points to SpongeBob as a problem."
+Compared to the previous years of the show, the eighth season of SpongeBob SquarePants marked a decline in viewership.
+In 2012, Nielsen reported that the average number of viewers aged 2 to 11 watching SpongeBob at any given time dropped 29% in the first quarter from a year earlier.
+Wall Street Journal business writer John Jannarone suggested that the age of the series and oversaturation of the show may have contributed to the decline, which may also be affecting Nickelodeon's overall ratings, while media analyst Todd Juenger directly attributed the decline in Nickelodeon's ratings to the availability of streaming video content on services like Netflix.
+Viacom's then-president and CEO Philippe Dauman contradicted the notion, claiming that the media company was getting "nice revenues" from their Netflix deal.
+A Nickelodeon spokesman similarly denied that SpongeBob was in any way a problem with the channel's ratings.
 Dauman blamed the drop on "some ratings systemic issues" at Nielsen, citing extensive set-top-box data that "does in no way reflect" the Nielsen data.
 Juenger also notes that SpongeBob could affect the ratings of other Nickelodeon programming because children often change channels to find their favorite program, then stay tuned into that network.
-Nickelodeon recently reduced its exposure in television.
-In the first quarter of 2012, the network cut back on the number of episodes it aired by 16% compared with a year earlier.

 On April 22, 2013, Netflix CEO Reed Hastings announced their intentions not to renew their existing deal with Viacom.
-Since then, Viacom's deal with Netflix expired, and shows such as SpongeBob and Dora the Explorer were removed.
-However, SpongeBob is still available to stream on Netflix in Canada.
-On June 4, 2013, Viacom announced a multi-year licensing agreement which would move its programs, such as SpongeBob and Dora the Explorer, to Amazon.com, Netflix's top competitor.
-Amazon agreed to pay more than $200 million to Viacom for the license, its largest subscription streaming transaction ever.
+Since then, Viacom's deal with Netflix expired, and shows such as SpongeBob and Dora the Explorer are not available to stream in the United States.
+On June 4, 2013, Viacom announced a $200 million multi-year licensing agreement which would move its programs, such as SpongeBob and Dora the Explorer, to Amazon.com.